 MYTH: Being caught driving without wearing a seatbelt doesn’t make you a dangerous driver, so your insurance premiums shouldn’t go up.
 FACT: While you do not pose a danger to other drivers when you don’t wear a seatbelt, you put yourself at risk.
 If you are in a collision when you are not wearing a seatbelt, you are much more likely to sustain injuries.
 Your insurance company pays your medical expenses.
 The cost of the rehabilitative care for a whiplash-type injury is lower than the cost of treatment for injuries sustained as a result of being thrown out of a car during a collision.
 This is why your insurance premiums may increase if you are convicted of driving without a seatbelt.

 MYTH: Insurance companies make a fortune on premiums.
 FACT: Of every dollar that insurance companies collect in premiums, 55¢ goes back to policyholders to pay for claims, 21¢ goes to pay operating expenses and 16¢ goes back into communities in the form of taxes.
 Insurers keep 8¢ as profit, as averaged over the seven years from 2007 to 2013.

-uch as the floods in Alberta and Ontario, cause insurance premiums to go up everywhere.
+MYTH: Natural disasters, such as the floods in Alberta and Ontario, cause insurance premiums to go up everywhere.
 FACT: Major catastrophes have a direct impact only in the areas where they occur.
 Elsewhere, they may have an indirect effect.
 The most important factors affecting your home insurance are local risk factors, such as where your home is located, how much it would cost to rebuild and how it’s heated.
 Your claims history is also important.

 Claims and Premiums